adityapingily/Banking_faq_bot/README.md

 [[question, answer], [question, answer], ...]
 }

-Then I merged all this section into one big JSON file with all sections

-Later I have transformed this JSON file to CSV and used the section names as class for the questions

 Then I preprocess this csv file by stemming and tf-idf vectorizing the questions The same process is applied to user's query.